 – Sites hosted on Shopify (Kith, Undefeated, Shoe Palace, Social Status, DoverStreetMarket…)

-So all you have to do is scroll through the successes on a bot’s Twitter page, and try to spot sneakers or items that you may have been interested in recent releases.
-Assuming you are interested in copping Jordans, then obviously it would make sense to look at a bot’s success on a site like Footlocker rather than on Yeezy Supply.Â
+Therefore, all you have to do is scroll through the successes on a bot’s Twitter page.
+You can try finding sneakers or items that you may have been interested in recent releases.
+If you’re copping Jordans, then obviously look at a bot’s success on sites like Footlocker!
+And so on!
+You get the drill!

-There is no such thing as the â€śbestâ€ť or â€śperfectâ€ť bot.
+In short, there is no such thing as the BEST bot.
 Every person has different goals, preferences, and levels of expertise.
-Your mission is to buy a sneaker bot that works best for you.
-When starting out, it is not uncommon for sneakerheads to experiment with different bots, before settling for one they really like.
-That doesnâ€™t mean you have to do this as well.
-But if you can afford it, that may be a viable option to consider.Â Â
+Your mission is to buy a sneaker bot that works best for YOU.
+Go ahead and experiment with different bots – find out what you like!